uclanlp/KPEval/README.md

 Note: to evaluate utility, you need to prepare the training data using [DeepKPG](https://github.com/uclanlp/DeepKPG) and update the config to point to the corpus.

- In addition, we also support the following metrics:
+ In addition, we support the following metrics from various previous work:

 | aspect             | metric              | metric_id             | result_field                      |
 |--------------------|---------------------|-----------------------|-----------------------------------|